AhmedSaid3617/Framed/README.md

 # Framed
-Remake of the movie guessing game Framed.
+Remake of the movie guessing game Framed using Python and Tkinter.